DevExpress/devextreme-documentation/concepts/05 UI Components/MultiView/05 Customize Item Appearance.md

-To customize views in the **MultiView**, define an [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Components/dxMultiView/Configuration/#itemTemplate').
+To customize views in the MultiView, define an [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Components/dxMultiView/Configuration/#itemTemplate').
 In Angular and Vue, you can declare it in the markup.
 In React, you can use a rendering function (shown in the code below) or component.

 ---